hicarrie/holbertonschool-higher_level_programming/0x14-javascript-web_scraping/README.md

 - The first argument is the API URL: `https://jsonplaceholder.typicode.com/todos`
 - You must use the module `request`

+**100-starwars_characters.js:** a script that prints all characters of a Star Wars movie
+- The first argument is the Movie ID - example: `3` = "Return of the Jedi"
+- Display one character name by line
+- You must use the Star Wars API
+- You must use the module `request`

 ## Author
 *Carrie Ybay* - [Twitter](http://twitter.com/hicarrie_)